 Although cadets cannot earn a degree in Aerospace Studies, the 3rd year of Aerospace Studies courses can meet a portion of the requirements for a minor in Leadership Studies.
 All the requirements for the minor are below:

 Aerospace Studies 3312, 3314, Management 3304, Management 4306 or 4308, and six semester credit hours of approved electives selected in consultation with the program advisor.
 A total of 18 hours with a 2.00 or better GPA.
-A minimum of six hours must be at the advanced level and in residence.
+A minimum of six hours must be at the advanced level.

 Students who desire to become pilots can choose any four-year degree plan.
 View these qualifications for becoming a pilot.

 ASU’s Aerospace Studies Department has several options for enlisted personnel to earn degrees and become officers.